-I experienced Reiki for the first time when I went through a difficult period in my life.
+I experienced Reiki for the first time when I was going through a very challenging time in my life.
 It made an enormous difference to my well-being.
 After a treatment I would feel much calmer and the fog would lift in my head.
 I was able to see things a lot more clear.
 This helped in dealing with day to day life and seeing a future again.
-After training as a Reflexologist, I wanted other people to experience Reiki as well.
-I completed my Reiki Level 1 and 2 in 2007.
-This year I have completed my Reiki journey by becoming a Reiki Master.
+After training as a Reflexologist, I wanted other people to experience the beauty of Reiki as well.
+I completed my Reiki Level 1 and 2 in 2007 and in 2019 I became a Reiki Master.
+My Reiki journey continues.

 Try a session and see how you feel!